-Inspections will be conducted by Fire Prevention Inspectors Monday through Friday during the hours of 8:00am and 5:00pm.
+Inspections will be conducted by Fire Prevention Inspectors Monday through Friday during normal business hours from 8:00am until 5:00pm.
 Each property is inspected at approximately the same time of year.
-Large occupancies may be contacted to arrange inspection dates and times in an effort to ensure access to fire system components and facility personnel responsible for their maintenance.
+Large occupancies may be contacted to arrange inspection dates and times in an effort to ensure access to fire protection system components and facility personnel responsible for their maintenance.

 The inspection process -

 An initial inspection will be conducted by a Fire Inspector.
 At the conclusion of the inspection a report detailing any violations that need correction will be issued or mailed to the property owner.
 Violations shall be promptly corrected by the property owner or their representative.
 The 1st re-inspection will be conducted on or after 30-days of the initial inspection.
 At this time individual violations will be cleared if corrective action has been taken.
 If violations still exist, a 2nd re-inspection will be required and additional inspection fees will be charged.